Flashing Traffic Signals

 A motorist will encounter three types of flashing traffic signals, red, yellow and green.
-Learn to Drive Smart, BC's Safe Driving Guide gives examples of each situation, but the law set out in the Motor Vehicle Act is more descriptive.
+Learn to Drive Smart, BC's Safe Driving Guide gives examples of each situation on page 37, but the law set out in the Motor Vehicle Act is more descriptive.
 Let's examine each case and see what is required.